dd-Splunk/Oasis/README.md

 The License server acts as Monitoring Console

 !!!
-This is CPU intensive, with 4 CPU / 12GB RAM, I have unpredictable results.
-6 CPU / 16GB RAM is fine
+This is CPU intensive, with 2 Cores - 4 vCPU / 12GB RAM, I have unpredictable results.
+3 Cores - 6 vCPU / 16GB RAM is fine

 # To Do